Advertising is no longer about repeating the same core messages to as many people as possible.

 Consumers today are well informed and they are over saturated with a glut of advertising and brand messages.
 They are well aware when they are being spammed with information to buy something.
 What consumers want is to feel a connection to products, services and experiences.
 They will only make that purchase when they feel impelled to do so – when they feel it will allow them to join a tribe.

-The modern consumer is buying experiences rather than commodities, and this explains the importance of branding in many product and service categories.
+The modern consumer is buying experiences rather than commodities, and this explains the importance of brand execution in product and service categories.
 The decision process guiding the consumer involves brand associations, which are largely image driven, intangible and symbolic.

 A brand tribe is a formal or informal group of consumers who share the same awareness, passion and loyalty for a brand or a portfolio of brands.
 Brand tribes can be identified as strong drivers of brand strengths for many international brands like LEGO, Bang & Olufsen, Nike, Giorgio Armani, Banyan Tree Hotels and Resorts, Singapore Airlines, Timberland and many other unique brands.